baskark27/GenAI-Hackathon/README.md

-# Model Development
+# Training and Testing

-This folder contains files related to the development of the personalized product recommendation system.
+This folder contains files related to the training and testing of the personalized product recommendation model.

 ## Files

+- `train_model.ipynb`: Jupyter Notebook where the model is trained.
-- `model_development.ipynb`: Jupyter Notebook where the model is developed and experimented with.
+- `test_model.ipynb`: Jupyter Notebook where the model is evaluated.
-- `data_preprocessing.py`: Python script for data preprocessing tasks.
+- `training_accuracy_plot.png`: Plot showing the training and validation accuracy over epochs.
+- `confusion_matrix.png`: Confusion matrix showing the model's performance on the test set.
-- `model_definition.py`: Python script for defining and compiling the model.
+- `model_weights.h5`: Saved weights of the trained model.